-Funded by the National Institute on Disability and Rehabilitation Research, the network consists of ten Regional ADA Centers located throughout the United States and an ADA Knowledge Translation Center (ADAKTC).
+Funded by the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR), the network consists of ten Regional ADA Centers located throughout the United States and an ADA Knowledge Translation Center (ADAKTC).

 Each Regional ADA Center focuses on its region’s unique needs.
 This regional focus is critical to ensuring that ADA National Network services meet the needs of a diversity of populations and stakeholders throughout the country.

 Over 56 million people in the United States have a disability.*

 * The Survey of Income and Program Participation (PDF | 622 KB) (SIPP), 2010.